changshuotang/react-markdown/README.md

 React Markdown Notebook
 =======================

-Web app for simple notes, with markdown support.
+Web app for taking simple notes, with markdown support.

 With npm installed run the following command in the project directory: